on1dds/Nagios-Core-installer/README.md

 # Nagios-Core-installer
 This is a collection of scripts for completely installing Nagios Core 4.4.6 and plugins from source on Debian 11 (Bullseye).
-This installation also automates the full installation and configuration of apache, including CGI, PHP, certificate generation, HTTPS redirection, ...
+These scripts also automate the full installation and configuration of apache, including CGI, PHP, certificate generation, HTTPS redirection, ...

-I prefer installing my Nagios server on an old laptop to ensure it keeps running on a power outage.

 ## requirements
 - (virtual) machine with minimum 1 CPU, 2 GB RAM and 20 GB diskspace